-(Adapted from an article in the LA Times by John McKinney and first called as a hike by Henry Ito on 10 Jun 1992)
+(Adapted from an article in the LA Times by John McKinney)

-4.5 miles round trip 900 feet elevation change - start to peak
+5/27/09 4.5 miles round trip 900 feet elevation change - start to peak Leader: John Morton

 HISTORY: To make sure that everyone knew about their new real estate development, a group of investors, including Los Angeles Times publisher Harry Chandler, ordered a huge wooden sign built atop Mt.
 Lee.
 The sign read: "HOLLYWOODLAND."
 The Beachwood Canyon development was advertised as "above the traffic, congestion, smoke, fog and poisonous gas fumes of the lowlands.
 "Looking back now, it's hard to believe Angelenos were worried about pollution in the early 1920s.